 Your central air conditioning system has two primary functions: to produce cool air, and to circulate that air throughout your home.
 For the second task, the unit has a fan that pushes treated air through your vents.
 Most central air conditioning systems have two fan settings, which force you to make tradeoffs between comfort and efficiency.
 However, you can get the best of both worlds by purchasing an AC unit with a variable-speed blower.
 Read on to learn more about how these adjustable fans work.

-The Binary Nature of Air Handlers
+The Binary Nature of Some Air Handlers: Just ON or OFF

 Standard central air conditioning systems give you the option of setting the fan to “on” or “auto.”
 When the fan is turned “on,” it blows air constantly through the home whether the unit is actively cooling air or not.
 That helps keep the air constantly fresh and filtered, giving a boost to your indoor air quality, but it also runs up your electricity bill.
 The “auto” setting, on the other hand, only runs the fan when the cooling cycle is active.
 This saves you energy but allows your air to grow more stagnant.

 The variable-speed blower gives you access to fan speeds in between the all-or-nothing nature of traditional central air conditioning systems.
-The air handler, or fan, can automatically ramp up its power or tamp it down, depending on the conditions inside the home.
+The variable speed air handler, or fan, can automatically ramp up its power or tamp it down, depending on the conditions inside the home.
 This allows the machine to take advantage of the pros of both fan settings while mitigating the cons and providing you with some other benefits as well.

 For one thing, variable speed fans allow you to combine high indoor air quality with energy efficiency.
 When the AC isn't actively cooling, the fan slows down, saving electricity.
 But rather than shutting off altogether, the fan keeps blowing so the air is still being circulated and filtered at all times.
 This can be a lifesaver for people who suffer from allergies or other respiratory ailments.